USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### CTM_VEXT_1
 [Return to Table 7-1](#vext_t)

 This optional 3-D CCTM file contains vertical profiles of the concentration of multiple chemical species for latitude / longitude coordinates specified in the VERTEXT_COORD_PATH file.
 The species written to this output file are identical to those written to the 3D CONC file which in turn are controlled either by the setting of CONC_SPCS in the run script or the last column in the GC, AE, NR, and TR namelist files.
+There is one row for each location specified.
+The coordinates for each location are echoed in the file metadata in the "history" field.
 This file is only created if the VERTEXT environment variable is set to Y (Default is N).

 [<< Previous Chapter](CMAQ_UG_ch06_model_configuration_options.md) - [Home](README.md) - [Next Chapter >>](CMAQ_UG_ch08_analysis_tools.md)<br>
 CMAQ User's Guide (c) 2019<br>